Accounting Act

 Article 70

-Source documents, except for those sent to Audit Offices for audit purposes shall be marked with serial numbers of voucher with voucher attached and be dealt with according to preceding Article; Those without vouchers attached, shall also be marked with voucher serial number, be pasted neatly in order and compiled into volume with cover pages specifying the date, month, year of starting and ending dates, the number of pages and serial numbers.
-Accounting officer in charge shall affix stamps on the space between pages and edges of glued vouchers, and kept in custody by accounting officer for auditing purposes.Source documents that can be easily classified and compiled into volume may not be required to be glued and pasted.
-Treatment of source document and custody for accounting activities dealt with as a whole prescribed in Article 9, shall be prescribed by Central BAS authority.
+Source documents, except those sent to the Audit Agency for audit purpose, shall be individually marked with serial numbers of voucher with voucher attached and be dealt with according to the preceding Article.
+Those without vouchers attached, shall also be marked with voucher serial number, be pasted neatly in order, and compiled into volumes with cover pages specifying the date, month, year of starting and ending dates, the number of pages and serial numbers.
+The Chief accounting Officer shall affix stamps on the space between pages and edges of glued vouchers, and have them kept in custody by the accounting Officer for auditing purpose.
+Source documents that can be easily classified and compiled into volumes may not be required to be glued and pasted.
+Treatment and custody of source documents for accounting affairs centrally handled as prescribed in Article 9 shall be governed by regulations separately prescribed by the Central BAS Agency.

 Article 71

-3. Documents stored for future usage or custody of cash, notes, securities and properties.
+3. Documents stored for future usage or custody of cash, notes, securities, and properties.

 5. Other documents, which may not be or shall not be pasted and compiled into volumes.